ganesh-k17/devops-learn/Linux/basic-commands.md

 If you want to quit without saving any changes, type the following :q!
 Enter

+ :q! or :wq! => for quiting from readonly file.

 Find => /<word to search in editor>